Richard-Xiahou/revit2gltf/ReadME.md

-* Real-time status feedback: Use Socket communication to send conversion progress (e.g., "30% processing wall components") and success/failure status.
+* Real-time status feedback: Use Socket tell Revit to start the conversion task and communication to send conversion progress and success/failure status.

 * Real-time parameter transfer: Support external programs to send configuration parameters (e.g., target export path, compression level) to the conversion module via Socket.